Semisimple 4-dimensional topological field theories cannot detect exotic smooth structure: Introduction

 \subsection{Acknowledgements}

 I am grateful to Chris Douglas for numerous discussions about field theories and $4$-manifolds, William Olsen for making me aware of the relevance of stable diffeomorphisms to topological field theories, Peter Teichner for help with streamlining the proof of Proposition~\ref{prop:manifolddecomposition}, and to Zhenghan Wang for pointing out the relevance of Corollary~\ref{cor:Gausssum} to the theory of ribbon fusion categories.
-I am also grateful for the hospitality and financial support of the Max-Planck Institute for Mathematics where this work was carried out.
+I am also grateful to the anonymous referees for their comments and suggestions, and for the hospitality and financial support of the Max-Planck Institute for Mathematics where this work was carried out.